DePayFi/widgets/README.md

 ##### Asynchronous Validation

-For user flows where you can release the user immediatelly, we recommend performing payment validation asynchronously as in certain situation in can take up to multiple minutes to validate a payment:
+For user flows where you can release the user immediately, we recommend performing payment validation asynchronously as in certain situations it can take up to multiple minutes to validate a payment:

 You can configure the widget to track/validate the payment asynchronously: